Illinois · A Weekend Guide

 Plan around

-May through September offers perfect weather for lakefront walks and rooftop bars, though October brings fewer crowds and crisp autumn days.
+May through September offers perfect weather for exploring the waterfront and outdoor patios, though October provides crisp air and fewer crowds.

 The neighborhoods